Karnataka Counselling Round 1: Important Dates, Documents & Process

 Koppal Institute of Medical Sciences, Koppal | 150 |

-Gadag Institute of Medical Sciences Mallasamudra Mulgund Road, Gadag | 150 |
+Gadag Institute of Medical Sciences, Mallasamudra Mulgund Road, Gadag | 150 |

 Government Medical College Mysore | 150 |